-By 1921 Trimble was coaching at “Junior High,” which was housed in the building on Jennings Avenue that originally was Central High (1911) and later was a junior high after the new Central High opened in 1918 in the building on Cannon Street that today houses Trimble Technical High School.
+By 1921 Trimble was coaching at the “Junior High” (there was only one), which was housed in the building on Jennings Avenue that originally was Central High (1911) and later was a junior high after the new Central High opened in 1918 in the building on Cannon Street that today houses Trimble Technical High School.
 (Yes, the building has a complicated history.)
 Clip is from the August 7 Star-Telegram.

 In 1926 Trimble joined the school district’s vocational training program as a teacher.
-His Vocational High School No. 4 was located on Texas Street where the central fire station is today.
-By 1929 that school was “Fort Worth Vocational Training School,” and Trimble was principal.
+His Vocational High School No. 4 was located on Texas Street where the central fire station is today in a building that formerly had housed the Sam Houston/Fourth Ward school.
+By 1928 that school was “Fort Worth Vocational Training School,” and Trimble was principal.
 In 1930 the school moved into the old Ninth Ward School near today’s Nash Elementary School.
-In 1937 the school moved into the old North Side High School building on Park Street.
+In 1937 the school, as “Technical High School,” moved into the old North Side High School building on Park Street.

 Trimble was principal of Technical High School in 1941 when his brother was killed in the war.

-In 1955 Principal Trimble and his vocational training school moved into the old Paschal High School building on Cannon Street.
-Paschal High School moved to the building on Forest Park Boulevard that had opened in 1936 as McLean Junior High School but that had been, according to the website Fort Worth Architecture, conceived as “Southwest Junior High School.”
-In addition, the Star-Telegram reported in 1935 that the junior high school we know as “Rosemont” (built concurrently with the Forest Park Boulevard building) was set to be named “McLean.”
-The South Fort Worth Civic League protested the name, preferring “Rosemont.”
+In 1955 Principal Trimble and his vocational training school moved yet again—into the old Paschal High School building on Cannon Street.
+Paschal High School moved to the building on Forest Park Boulevard that had opened in 1936 as McLean Junior High School.
+The Star-Telegram reported in 1935 that the junior high school we know as “Rosemont” (built concurrently with the Forest Park Boulevard building) had been set to be named “McLean.”
+But the South Fort Worth Civic League protested the name, preferring “Rosemont.”
 The “McLean” name went to the school on Forest Park Boulevard.
 As I said, it’s complicated.

-In a front-page story in 1959 Principal Trimble, along with C. A. Thompson and other Fort Worth principals, took part in a discussion of the merits of paddling.
+In a front-page story in 1959 Principal Trimble, with C. A. Thompson, O. D. Wyatt, and other Fort Worth principals, took part in a discussion of the merits of paddling.

-When Trimble retired in 1966 as director of vocational training for the school district, he had spent forty-one of his forty-eight years in education in vocational training.
+When Green Berry Trimble retired in 1966 as director of vocational training for the school district, he had spent forty-one of his forty-eight years in education in vocational training as teacher, principal, or director.
 For his work, soon after his retirement the school was named “Green B. Trimble Technical High School.”

 Upon his retirement, Trimble said, “Well, I’m happy about what I have done, but not satisfied.
 A man who is satisfied is through, and I’m not through.”

 Indeed Green Trimble was not through.
-He ran for a seat on the school board in 1968 and on May 8 took that seat.
+He ran for a seat on the school board in 1968 and on May 8 took that seat and kept it until 1979.
 Clip is from the May 9 Dallas Morning News.

 Green B. Trimble the man died in 1996 and is buried in Mount Olivet Cemetery.